Convener: Maria Ellison

 - Development of a “Working CLIL” site | 2018

 - Biannual colloquium for Working CLIL (to rotate around TEALS members’ institutions)

 - First international Working CLIL Colloquium 2018: a series of workshops and posters on Content and Language Integrated Learning.

-- Second International Working CLIL Colloquium 2020: a a series of workshops and posters on Integration, Innovation and Inclusion in Content and Language Integrated Learning.
+- 2nd International Working CLIL Colloquium 2021: a a series of workshops and posters on Integration, Innovation and Inclusion in Content and Language Integrated Learning (online event).

 - International Seminar: CLIL for Primary, Secondary and Higher Education at Instituto Politécnico de Castelo Branco | April 21st, 2018

 - eTEALS: Special Edition CLIL 2018 (selected contributions from the Working CLIL colloquium)

 - Working group discussions on: teacher profiles; assessment; quality assurance